analogdevicesinc/ai8x-training/docs/Regression.md

 ## Creating Test Scripts

 The sample training scripts are under the `scripts` path.
 In order to create training scripts for regression tests, these scripts are rewritten by changing their epoch numbers by running `regression/create_test_script.py`.
 The aim of changing the epoch number is to keep the duration of the test under control.
 This epoch number is defined in `regression/test_config.yaml` for each model/dataset combination.
-Since the sizes of the models are different, different epoch numbers can be defined for each of them in order to create a healthy test.
+Since the sizes of the models and the datasets are varying, different epoch numbers can be defined for each of them in order to create a healthy test.
 If a new training script is added, the epoch number and threshold values must be defined in the `regression/test_config.yaml` file for the relevant model.

 ## Comparing Log Files